chef/chef-workstation/www/content/workstation/upgrade_labs.md

 As you make changes to the cookbooks, follow your organization's existing software development practices by committing your changes to your cookbooks and submitting your changes to your cookbook pipeline to be tested by your automated testing system.
 Once the changes have passed testing, the cookbooks should receive new version numbers and be published to the new Chef Infra Server by the continuous deployment system.

-### Upload your Cookbook Upgrades to the New Server
+### Optionally Upload your Cookbook Upgrades to the New Server

 If your organization does not have a cookbook pipeline in place, or if you are setting up a proof of concept, you can directly upload the cookbooks to the new server.
 This is not recommended because it makes it difficult to manage changes to cookbook code.
 Note that this command does not support embedded keys in credentials files, so you must place the key in a key file.